Why Do Exercise Needs Vary Between Individuals?

 Beginners may need to start with low-intensity workouts to avoid injury and gradually progress to more challenging exercises.

-Seasoned athletes, on the other hand, require advanced training routines to continue making progress.
+Seasoned athletes, on the other hand, require advanced training routines to continue making progress in their conditioning journey.

 Don’t worry, that’s just your body adapting to your new and amazing habit!